 Key priorities for the year are contained in our School Development Plan which is available from the school Office.
 The plan covered five strands:

-- Teaching and Learning
+- · Teaching and Learning

 - Pupil Progress

 - Wellbeing

 - Leadership

 - Sustainability

-There are a number of more specific targets in each strand of the School Development Plan.
+There are several more specific targets in each strand of the School Development Plan.
 The three most important targets are: